johnosullivan/WSP/README.md

 =============================================================================================================================

 # API ApacheCXF/Tomcat

 ### <b>Note: This is running on a free dyno (Heroku).
 Requests will initially take longer to allow server to boot up.
-If you are running from eclipse please check the client and DAL configs to insure proper use. <a href="https://github.com/johnosullivan/WSP/blob/master/src/client/jacksonClient/ClientConfig.java">ClientConfig</a> and <a href="https://github.com/johnosullivan/WSP/blob/master/src/dal/Configs.java">Configs</a> </b>
+If you are running from eclipse please check the client and DAL configs to insure proper use, <a href="https://github.com/johnosullivan/WSP/blob/master/src/client/jacksonClient/ClientConfig.java">ClientConfig</a> and <a href="https://github.com/johnosullivan/WSP/blob/master/src/dal/Configs.java">Configs</a>.
+This requests below are examples with mock data.
+Make sure to have valid IDs or you will get a 400 status code.</b>

 Hosted: <a href="https://fall2016wsp.herokuapp.com/">https://fall2016wsp.herokuapp.com/</a>